The Most Precious of Cargoes (film)

-The Most Precious of Cargoes (La Plus Précieuse des marchandises) is a 2024 animated drama film, directed by Michel Hazanavicius and with a screenplay by Jean-Claude Grumberg and Hazanavicius.
-The film is an adaptation of Grumberg's 2019 novel of the same name.
+The Most Precious of Cargoes (La Plus Précieuse des marchandises) is a 2024 animated war drama film directed by Michel Hazanavicius, co-written with Jean-Claude Grumberg and based on the latter's 2019 novel of the same name.
+Narrated by Jean-Louis Trintignant in his last film production (and released after his death), it follows a solitary wife who finds an orphan Jewish girl during the World War II in Poland.

-The film was selected to compete for the Palme d'Or at the 77th Cannes Film Festival, where it premiered on 24 May 2024.
+The film had its world premiere at the main competition of the 77th Cannes Film Festival on 24 May 2024, where it competed for the Palme d'Or.
+It was theatrically released in France by StudioCanal on 20 November, and received positive reviews from French audiences.
+At the 50th César Awards, it received three nominations including Best Animated Feature Film.

 Plot

 The story centers on a Holocaust-surviving Jewish girl whose father throws her from a moving train heading to Auschwitz and ultimately found by a woodcutter and his family.